Starz Grants 'Power Book IV: Force' Early Renewal for Season 2

 Power.
 Powder.
 Respect.
 Tommy Egan and his trademark blue Mustang will continue to sweep Chicago's streets.
 Power Book IV: Force season 2 is officially happening on Starz.

 The network gave the green light to a new installment of the popular spinoff series and announced the news on March 9.
 Book IV set a viewership record at Starz since its debut in February with an audience of 3.3 million, making it the largest premiere in its history.
-In a statement to CNET, Starz indicated that it's been confident in the show's success.
+Starz indicated that it's been confident in the show's success and made the decision to renew Power Book IV: Force weeks ago.

-"We continue to successfully expand the Power Universe and have a carefully orchestrated and planned cadence for rolling out new installments and renewing them in success.
-We made the decision to pick up Power Book IV: Force weeks ago and have just been working through the formalities of the process," the network said.

-The renewal comes on the heels of 50 Cent's threats to pull the show from Starz for taking too long to make it happen.
+Though this was already in the pipeline, last week 50 Cent made threats to pull the show from Starz because he believed the company was taking too long to make it happen.
 In a series of tweets and Instagram posts, the executive producer voiced his frustration.
 "This is me packing my stuff," he wrote on Instagram.
 "STARZ Sucks, my deal is up over here I'm out.
 They Renewed High town and FORCE is the highest rated show they have it sitting in limbo.
 If I told you how much dumb shit I deal with over here."